derohaze/kodna/README.md

 # Kodna API Documentation

+> **⚠️ Important Notes**:
+> - Models may occasionally experience downtime and automatically recover.
+This is normal behavior.
+> - This service is completely **FREE** - no payment required.

+---

 ## 🚀 Quick Start

 Get started with Kodna API in seconds.
 Our API is fully compatible with OpenAI's SDK.